Layr-Labs/eigenlayer-cli/pkg/rewards/README.md

 OPTIONS:
    --broadcast, -b                                      Use this flag to broadcast the transaction (default: false) [$BROADCAST]
    --claim-timestamp value, -c value                    Specify the timestamp.
-Only 'latest' and 'latest_active' are supported (default: "latest") [$CLAIM_TIMESTAMP]
+Only 'latest' and 'latest_active' are supported. 'latest' can be an inactive root which you can't claim yet. (default: "latest_active") [$CLAIM_TIMESTAMP]
-   --earner-address value, --ea value                   Address of the earner [$REWARDS_EARNER_ADDRESS] --ecdsa-private-key value, -e value                  ECDSA private key hex to send transaction [$ECDSA_PRIVATE_KEY] --environment value, --env value                     Environment to use.
+   --claimer-address value, -a value                    Address of the claimer [$REWARDS_CLAIMER_ADDRESS] --earner-address value, --ea value                   Address of the earner [$REWARDS_EARNER_ADDRESS] --ecdsa-private-key value, -e value                  ECDSA private key hex to send transaction [$ECDSA_PRIVATE_KEY] --environment value, --env value                     Environment to use.
 Currently supports 'preprod' ,'testnet' and 'prod'.
 If not provided, it will be inferred based on network [$ENVIRONMENT]